 grep to your validation, that detects any occurrences of that word:

-You can naturally take this even further to include other localized resources, for instance
+You can take this even further to include other localized resources, like

-Validating your app’s localized resources is a good practice to protect your app from being released with temporary or missing translations.
-I hope that you find this approach easy and straightforward to implement.
+Validating your app’s localized resources is a good way to protect your app from being released with temporary or missing translations.
+I hope that you find this approach useful.